amlalejini/GECCO-2019-tag-accessed-memory/analysis/tag-mem-analysis.md

 Here, we load data from both our preliminary experiments and our second set of final experiments.

 Set path information.
-Note, this path information is accurate for the directory structure used in our Git repository (LINK ANONYMIZED).
+Note, this path information is accurate for the directory structure used in our Git repository: [https://github.com/amlalejini/GECCO-2019-tag-accessed-memory]().

 ```r
 # Load data from preliminary runs.